Skip to main content

 Insulin and Glucagon the Architects of Blood Sugar Balance

 Two of the most important hormones involved in metabolic regulation are insulin and glucagon.
-These hormones are produced by the pancreas and work together to maintain stable levels.
+These hormones are produced by the pancreas and work together to maintain stable blood sugar levels.
 When you eat carbohydrates, they are broken down into glucose, which enters your bloodstream.

 In response, your pancreas releases insulin, which acts like a key, unlocking your cells to allow glucose to enter and be used for energy.
 Any excess glucose is stored in your liver and muscles as glycogen for later use.
 Glucagon, on the other hand, has the opposite effect.